la2050/archive/_projects/2015/caregiver-and-me-get-healthy-with-sesame-street.md

   - South LA
   - City of Los Angeles
 maker_answers:
-  'City, State': 'Moorpark, CA'
-  How do you plan to use these resources to make change?
-Implement and track policy: '0' Organization(s) name(s): >-
-    T&L Foundation for Child Care Information, Child Care Alliance of Los Angeles, Magnolia Place Family Center (Children's Bureau), Los Angeles County Department of Public Health
-  Organization(s) mailing address(es): "530 Los Angeles Ave, #115-341\r\nMoorpark, CA 93021"
-  Organization(s) website(s): www.tlfcci.org
-  Organization(s) twitter handle(s): www.twitter.com/TLFCCI
-  Organization(s) facebook handle(s): www.facebook.com/tandlfoundationforchildcareinformation
-  Organization(s) instagram handle(s): ''
-  Please share the direct link for voters to sign up for your newsletter(s): 'http://www.tlfcci.org/stay-informed.html' EIN (for each organization): '46-4892019, 95-1690975, 45-0532426, ' 'Describe your organization(s): Non-profit': '1' 'Describe your organization(s): For-profit': '0'
-  'Describe your organization(s): Government': '1'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
-  'In one sentence, please describe what your organization does.': >-
-    Impact children’s health and wellness by supporting child care providers (essentially any caregiver who is not the child’s parent) by providing them with educational, monetary, and human resources they may not typically have access to or know about.
   'In one to three sentences, please describe your proposal.': >-
     The “Caregiver and Me: Get Healthy with Sesame Street” pilot project is an innovative learning experience addressing the childhood obesity epidemic in